catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 }
 ```

-### Resolvers & ⛓️ resolver chains
+### Resolvers & resolver ⛓️

-A resolver is a function that's responsible for populating live data for a single field from a data source.
-Whenever a client queries for a particular field, the resolver for that field fetches the requested data from the appropriate data source.
-A resolver's name must be the same as the field that it populates the data for.
+A resolver is a function that's responsible for populating live data for a **single field** from a data source.
+Whenever a client queries for a particular field, the resolver for that field fetches the requested data from the appropriate data source. **A resolver's name must be the same as the field** that it populates the data for.

 ```js title="the 4 parameters of a resolver"
 fieldName: (parent, args, context, info) => data